mohammedamoudii/RobotControlPanelPage/README.md

 ## Usage
 1. upload database provided inside the file into xampp
-2. set conn.php  to access database
+2. set conn.php  to connect with the database
 3. Start your local server (Xampp)
-4. Open `Cpanel.html` in your browser to access the control panel. e.g(localhost/Cpanel.html)
+4. Open `Cpanel.html` in your browser to access the control panel. e.g(localhost/folder_name/Cpanel.html)
 5. Use the buttons to send directional commands.
-6. Open `last_direction.php` in your browser to view the last stored direction. e.g(localhost/last_direction.php)
+6. Open `last_direction.php` in your browser to view the last stored direction. e.g(localhost/folder_name/last_direction.php)

 ## Files